Linux Server Build Walkthrough

 update-alternatives --config editor # choose "vim.basic" from the list

-• Disable IPv6 (this is a topic for future review, as I'm looking at IPv6 for 2025)
+• Disable IPv6 (this is a topic for future review, as I'm looking at IPv6)

 • Install and configure btop (I prefer to install from source using these instructions, but it can also be installed using apt).